mnfst/manifest/docs/getting-started/quick-start-guide.md

 ### Step 4: Seed the data

-To generate a bunch of dummy data for all exisiting entities (Users and roles) run the following command:
+To generate a bunch of dummy data for all existing entities (Users and roles) run the following command:

 ```sh
 npm run seed